 3] Results of the competition

-BAAS will contact each applicant in turn who has entered either the Postgraduate or Founders’ STA competition to let them know the outcome of this year’s process.
+BAAS will contact each applicant in turn who has entered the Postgraduate, ECR, or Founders’ Research Assistance Award competition to let them know the outcome of this year’s process.
 Candidates should expect to hear the outcome of deliberations by April.

-The BAAS School, Undergraduate and Postgraduate Essay Awards, and Adam Matthews Digital Essay Prize.
+The BAAS School, Undergraduate and Postgraduate Essay Awards.

 1] Submission of the Essay